A History of the Azores

 Aki-No-Nanakusa (Seven Flowers of Autumn),

-Throatwort, samphire, and centaury grow so fast
+Throat wort, samphire and centaury grow so fast

 Three fates appear, each with a thread to spin for

-midwives of the Azores.
-Halfway around the world
+Azores midwives.
+Halfway around the world in

 island called Unknown, I call and say I love you.